Areesha-Azhar/Email-Spam-Classification/README.md

 **Methodology**

 **1.Data Cleaning 🧹**

 Removed duplicates, handled missing values, and transformed the text data.

 **2.Exploratory Data Analysis (EDA) 📊**

 Analyzed the distribution of spam and ham emails.

 **3.Text Preprocessing ✍️**

 Converted text to lower case, removed stop words, and applied stemming.

 **4.Vectorization 🧮**

 Used Bag of Words (BoW) and Term Frequency-Inverse Document Frequency (TF-IDF) techniques for text vectorization.

 **5.Model Building 🛠️**

 Implemented various models including:

 -Multinomial Naive Bayes

 -Bernoulli Naive Bayes

 -Gaussian Naive Bayes

 **6.Evaluation 📈**

 Evaluated models based on accuracy, precision,

 **7.Improvement 🔧**

 Tuned hyperparameters and tried different vectorization techniques to improve performance.

 **8.Website 🌐**

 Built a user-friendly web interface using Streamlit.

 **9.Deployment 🚀**

 Deployed the application on Streamlit Cloud.

 **Best Model**

 The Multinomial Naive Bayes model performed best in terms of precision, making it the chosen model for this project.
 Despite BernoulliNB and GaussianNB showing better overall performance, the high precision of MultinomialNB makes it more suitable for our needs.

 **Dataset**

 The raw dataset contained 5572 rows and 5 columns.
 After data cleaning and EDA, the focus was on two columns:

-**1.target:** The label indicating if the message is spam or ham.
+**1. target:** The label indicating if the message is spam or ham.

-**2.transformed_text:** The cleaned and preprocessed text of the message.
+**2. transformed_text:** The cleaned and preprocessed text of the message.

 **Requirements**
 The following libraries were used in this project:

-1.Streamlit
+1. Streamlit

-2.NLTK
+2. NLTK

-3.Pandas
+3. Pandas

-4.Numpy
+4. Numpy

-5.Scikit-learn
+5. Scikit-learn

-6.Wordcloud
+6. Wordcloud

 **Steps Followed**

-1.Data Cleaning 🧹
+1. Data Cleaning 🧹

-2.EDA 📊
+2. EDA 📊

-3.Text Preprocessing ✍️
+3. Text Preprocessing ✍️

-4.Model Building 🛠️
+4. Model Building 🛠️

-5.Evaluation 📈
+5. Evaluation 📈

-6.Improvement 🔧
+6. Improvement 🔧

-7.Website 🌐
+7. Website 🌐

-8.Deployment 🚀
+8. Deployment 🚀

 **Conclusion**
 This project successfully built an email spam classifier with high precision using the Multinomial Naive Bayes model.
 The application is deployed and accessible through a user-friendly Streamlit interface.